cubee-cb/linux-vr-compat/README.md

 ### Half-Life 2 VR ([Video](https://youtu.be/ESWKezEggIg&t=1304))
 - Launches, but fails to find the VR session.
 - People in the LVRA Discord mentioned using a 32-bit build of WiVRn and OpenComposite.
 I'll keep an eye on that.

-### COMPOUND Demo
-- OpenComposite error due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
-Probably solvable.
-- Launches with [XRizer](https://github.com/Supreeeme/xrizer/) set as `VR_OVERRIDE`, albeit with bad controller offsets.
-    - However, it merely shows the Unity logo and loads a white room with grid patterns in the desktop window, nothing in VR.
-According to others it works, so it's probably something wrong in my setup.

 ### Vivecraft
 - Running through Modrinth Launcher (FlatPak)